top of page

 How Many Voters Are Independent or Unaffiliated in Maryland?

-• Many other Marylanders identify as Independent but register as Democrat or Republican to participate in Maryland's closed primary elections.
+Many independent-minded voters, however, feel forced to register as Democrat or Republican simply to vote in Maryland’s closed primary elections.

 Celebrating Independence Day